 When a block slides across a rough floor, a frictional force between the block and floor opposes the motion.

 Similarly, a fluid flowing past a stationary surface experiences a force opposing the flow.
+This opposing force also exists when two adjacent layers of fluid have to move relative to each other.
 This tendency to resist a fluid flow is referred to as the viscosity of a fluid.